 To help you decide which school to choose, we have developed a mind map (see below) of many of the issues you may wish to consider before you choose.
 If you have any questions please feel free to ask from our contacts page.

 Below is a list of some of the issues in the mind map.
 We encourage you to watch the developments over the coming months in our discussions with other P.D.C [Permaculture Design Course] teachers.
-You can also view here the topics of the standard PDC.
+You can also view the her the course outline and other information.
 Online PDC’s – Comparison Criteria

 - Is there capacity for the the school to accommodate changes in the participants learning needs? (we do, we allow participants to apply for a period of leave or to bring in a study buddy).